“Haunting” Image of Viet Cong Women Fighters.

 I’ve been going through tens of thousands of photographs of the Vietnam War recently, and this one really struck me as unique.
 Taken by Vo Anh Khanh, it shows a group of Viet Cong women hiding their faces from the camera, having attended a training camp in the forests of South Vietnam.

-I’ve sourced many interesting Viet Cong, North Vietnamese Army and US photographs to illustrate forthcoming articles about my Vietnam War/Backpacker crossover novel, BACK, which I’m looking forward to using in future articles.
+I’ve sourced a lot of interesting Viet Cong, North Vietnamese Army and US photographs to illustrate my many articles on this website.

-I also have my own photographs of real-life locations used in the book and the dangers that still lie beneath the jungle canopy along the modern-day Ho Chi Minh Trail, where the novel is set.
+In addition, I also have my own photographs of real-life locations used in the novel BACK and our film, M.I.A.
+A Greater Evil. many show the dangers that still lie beneath the jungle canopy along the modern-day Ho Chi Minh Trail.

 For POWs left behind in Laos, see also: